TheTechDivinity/yt-live-chat-to-text/README.md

 and let the program run.
 It'll automatically download each message into their respective .txt files, updating every few seconds.

-All of the outputs from this program are stored on the "outputs" folder under the name <type>+<YouTube Watch ID>+<Random 6 digit number>.
+All of the outputs from this program are by default stored on the "outputs" folder under the name <type>+<YouTube Watch ID>+<Random 6 digit number>.

-So as a tip, if you wanna find a file from a specific livestream copy the livestream's watch ID and search for it with that.
+However you can change this when running the program alteratively just press enter to use the default names and paths.

 To quit the program simply close or terminate it, don't worry as the text file is already saved.